 1. Analyze Your Referral Sources – Resource Allocation and Overexposure

 The lifeblood of many practices in the outpatient setting is referrals.
 The more people you have in your corner sending you business, the better.
-But there are three things to keep in mind—not all referral sources are created equally.
+But there are three things to remember—not all referral sources are created equally.
 Diversity is critical, and it takes resources to support your sources.

 By collecting and analyzing referral data from your EHR, you can tackle all three of these things.
-First, you can identify which of your referral sources are sending you the highest number of referrals.
-You can (and should) take this a step further by tracking the consistency of the referrals as well as their quality.
-For example, 100 referrals with a 5% conversion rate is not the same as 20 with a 50% conversion rate.
+First, you can identify which of your referral sources sends you the most referrals.
+Then, you can (and should) take this further by tracking the referrals’ consistency and quality.
+For example, 100 referrals with a 5% conversion rate differ from 20 with a 50% conversion rate.

-Second, you can use this data to make sure you’re getting referrals from a diverse group of sources to protect against overexposure.
-If all of your referrals are coming from one person, location, or type of source, what happens if they close or stop sending you business?
+Second, you can use this data to ensure you get referrals from diverse sources to protect against overexposure.
+For example, if all of your referrals come from one person, location, or source, what happens if they close or stop sending you a business?

 2. Better Understand Your Customers – Identify Gaps and Targeted Marketing Messages